 Tasty tidbits-What are most popular meals?

-Broward's students' favorite meals include chicken nuggets, pizza, chicken patty on a bun and tacos.
+Broward's students' favorite meals include chicken nuggets, pizza, and chicken patties.

 Here's approximately what was served last school year: